 Phosphate is one of the body's electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
 Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
 The three main compartments are... read more , which are minerals Overview of Minerals Minerals are necessary for the normal functioning of the body’s cells.
 The body needs relatively large quantities of Calcium Chloride Magnesium Phosphate read more that carry an electric charge when dissolved in body fluids such as blood, but the majority of phosphate in the body is uncharged.

-Hyperphosphatemia is rare except in people with severe kidney dysfunction Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney failure has many possible causes.
-Some lead to a rapid decline in kidney function... read more .
+Hyperphosphatemia is rare except in people with severe kidney dysfunction Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
+Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney... read more .
 In these people, the kidneys do not excrete enough phosphate Overview of Phosphate's Role in the Body Phosphorus is an element that plays an important role in the body.
 In the body, almost all phosphorus is combined with oxygen, forming phosphate.
 Phosphate is one of the body's electrolytes... read more .
 Dialysis, often used to treat kidney dysfunction, is not very effective at removing phosphate and thus does not reduce the risk of hyperphosphatemia.

 Less commonly, hyperphosphatemia develops in people with the following: